Qumulo/docs/administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.md

 ## To Install VPN Keys from a Node
 {% include note.html content="On macOS and Linux, you can use the `scp` and `ssh` tools.
 On Windows Server 2022, Windows Server 2019, and Windows 10 (build 1809 and higher), we recommend [installing OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)." %}

+1. Copy the `.zip` file from Qumulo Care to a computer on the same network as your cluster, and decompress the file.

 1. To copy the VPN key files to one of your nodes, use the `scp` command.
 For example:

    ```bash